Pseudotolithus: Characteristics

 Pseudotolithus croakers have a carrot-shaped swim bladder running the whole length of the body cavity with a pair of long tube-like appendages growing out of its front.
 These appendages branch into as many as 32 tubules.
 They do not have any barbels on the chin.
 The largest species in the genus is the law croaker (P. senegallus) which has a maximum published total length of 230 cm while the smallest is the bobo croaker (P. elongatus) at 47 cm.

 Distribution

-Pseudotolithus croakers are found in the Western Atlantic Ocean from Morocco in the north to Angola in the south.
+Pseudotolithus croakers are found in the Eastern Atlantic Ocean from Morocco in the north to Angola in the south.